 While AGA runs in the family, it is not definite that a person will carry it just because his/her father or aunt has it.
 AGA simply makes it much more likely that the next generation will carry the condition.

 If you are concerned with hair loss, schedule a consultation with double board-certified plastic surgeon Dr. Frank Agullo.
 Call our El Paso office at (915) 590-7900 or our Las Cruces office at (575) 520-5041 to schedule your personal consultation.
-For your convenience, you may also contact us online at our El Paso Office or Las Cruces Office.
+For your convenience, you may also contact us online at our El Paso Office.